-Like the BIOS manufacturer, dmidecode also provides us the vendor name for our mainboard.
+Like the BIOS manufacturer, dmidecode also provides us with the vendor name for our mainboard.
 Take a quick look at the below illustration to see how this works.

 $ sudo dmidecode -s baseboard-manufacturer $ sudo dmidecode --string baseboard-manufacturer

-So, you can grab the name of your motherboard’s manufacturer by simply passing the baseboard-manufacturer keyword as the argument for -s or –string.
+So, you can grab the name of your motherboard manufacturer by simply passing the baseboard-manufacturer keyword as the argument for -s or –string.
 Remember to prefix your command with sudo, or else it will not work.

 17. Display Baseboard Serial Number

-The serial number of your baseboard is a unique identifier and may come handy when troubleshooting hardware problems.
+The serial number of your baseboard is a unique identifier and may come in handy when troubleshooting hardware problems.
 You can easily grab this serial using dmidecode and use this information to see whether your product is authentic or not.

 $ sudo dmidecode --string baseboard-serial-number

 However, many older systems may not contain this value in their DMI table, and in this case, dmidecode can not provide the answer.